Why does my singing sound awful recorded? ( Top 10 Reasons )

 If you are a beginner singer then my recommendation is to read my recent article How to sing for beginners step by step ( 14 Easy Steps ), this way you will learn how to sing in tune correctly.

-Posture has a lot of importance when it comes to the quality of your voice if you are laying down on your bed and record yourself like that you will find that your voice sounds probably awful.
-The main reason is that you do not let your diaphragm and lungs to work and to produce a high-quality sound.
+Posture has a lot of importance when it comes to the quality of your voice if you are laying down on your bed and recording yourself like that you will find that your voice sounds probably awful.
+The main reason is that you do not let your diaphragm and lungs work to produce a high-quality sound.
 If you are recording your singing it is vital that you stand upright and relax, too much tension in your body will also hinder the quality of your voice.

-Picking the wrong song can make your recording sound awful
+Picking the wrong song

 If you are a beginner singer, sooner or later you will learn and know your limits.
 If you try recording yourself by singing a song that isn’t well suited to your voice then you probably will sound awful.
 You need to experiment until you find your true voice, and your true voice needs to sound good both when singing live or when listening to your own recordings.